jpaktoon/catch-a-ghost/README.md

 ## Local Deverlopment
 1. Fork and clone this repository.
 2. Navigate to the project's folder.
-3. Run npm install to install.
+3. Run `npm install` to install.
-4. To run the unit tests, run npm test.
+4. To run the unit tests, run `npm test`.